PostHog is a growing platform.

 Whether you want to understand how long it takes to onboard a new organization, or how long it takes for customers to complete a purchase, the Event Sequence Timer lets you define a series of events in order and track the time to complete them all.

 Once you're tracking this metric you can then make changes to improve the process and examine the difference, positive or negative.
 Improving processes like onboarding can have a big impact on customer satisfaction and other important downline metrics, like new user activation.

-No modern data platform is complete without a Zapier Connector, so naturally PostHog has one.
+No modern data platform is complete without Zapier, so naturally PostHog has one.